0r4n63Ju1c3/pex1/README.md

 # pex1
 Pex1 for Crypto written in Haskell

 I dont know why I decided to do it this way.

 https://www.haskell.org/

 To Run:
 1. curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh
+	* Note that this is to install the entire Haskell toolchain
+	* see https://www.haskell.org/downloads/ for more information

 3. Install missing libraries using Hackage and Cabal
 	- sudo cabal install "library name"
 	- sudo cabal install primes